The Bellman equation for power utility maximization with semimartingales: The Bellman equation

-Of course the consumption formula~\eqref{eq:optPropConsGen} and Remark~\ref{rk:AfterBellmanThm} still apply.
-We remark that the BSDE for the unconstrained case $\sC=\R^d$ (and $\mu=0$, $D=1$) was previously obtained in~\cite{ManiaTevzadze.03} in a similar spirit.
-A variant of the constrained BSDE for an It\^o process model (and $\mu=0$, $D=1$) appears in~\cite{HuImkellerMuller.05}, where a converse approach is taken: the equation is derived only formally and then existence results for BSDEs are employed together with a verification argument.
-We shall extend that result in Section~\ref{se:verification} (Example~\ref{ex:HuImkellerMuller}) when we study verification.
+Of course the consumption formula (\ref{eqoptPropConsGen}) and Remark \ref{rkAfterBellmanThm} still apply.
+We remark that the BSDE for the unconstrained case $\sC=\R^d$ (and $\mu =0$, $D=1$) was previously obtained in \cite{ManiaTevzadze03} in a similar spirit.
+A variant of the constrained BSDE for an It\^o process model (and $\mu =0$, $D=1$) appears in \cite{HuImkellerMuller05}, where a converse approach is taken: the equation is derived only formally and then existence results for BSDEs are employed together with a verification argument.
+We shall extend that result in Section \ref{severification} (Example \ref{exHuImkellerMuller}) when we study verification.

-If $L$ is continuous, the BSDE of Corollary~\ref{co:BellmanBsdeCont} simplifies if it is stated for $\log(L)$ rather than $L$, but in general the given form is more convenient as the jumps are ``hidden'' in $N^L$.

-\begin{Remark} (i)~~Continuity of $R$ does not imply that $L$ is continuous.
-For instance, in the It\^o process model of Barndorff-Nielsen and Shephard~\cite{BarndorffNielsenShephard.01} with L\'evy driven coefficients, the opportunity process is not continuous.
-See, e.g., Theorem~3.3 and the subsequent remark in Kallsen and Muhle-Karbe~\cite{KallsenMuhleKarbe.08}.
+If $L$ is continuous, the BSDE of Corollary \ref{coBellmanBsdeCont} simplifies if it is stated for $\log(L)$ rather than $L$, but in general the given form is more convenient as the jumps are ``hidden'' in $N^L$. \begin{Remark} \textup{(i)} Continuity of $R$ does not imply that $L$ is continuous.
+For instance, in the It\^o process model of Barndorff-Nielsen and Shephard~\cite{BarndorffNielsenShephard01} with L\'evy driven coefficients, the opportunity process is not continuous (see, e.g., Theorem~3.3 and the subsequent remark in Kallsen and Muhle-Karbe~\cite {KallsenMuhleKarbe08}).
 If $R$ satisfies the structure condition and the filtration $\F$ is continuous, it clearly follows that $L$ is continuous.
-Here $\F$ is called continuous if all $\F$-martingales are continuous, as, e.g., for the Brownian filtration.
+Here $\F$ is called continuous if all $\F$-martingales are continuous, as, for example, for the Brownian filtration.
 In general, $L$ is related to the predictable characteristics of the asset returns rather than their levels.
-As an example, L\'evy models have jumps but constant characteristics; here $L$ turns out to be a smooth function (see~\cite{Nutz.09c}).
+As an example, L\'evy models have jumps but constant characteristics; here $L$ turns out to be a smooth function (see~\cite{Nutz09c}).